China says U.S. military interventionism aggravates Middle East tension

-BEIJING (Reuters) - China criticized the United States for aggravating tension in the Middle East through its military interventionism over the standoff between Washington and Tehran and urged all parties to exercise restraint to ensure peace and stability.
+BEIJING, Jan 6 (Reuters) - China criticised the United States for aggravating tension in the Middle East through its military interventionism over the standoff between Washington and Tehran and urged all parties to exercise restraint to ensure peace and stability.

 Beijing also urges the U.S. not to abuse its force, foreign ministry spokesman Geng Shuang told a daily briefing on Monday.